DME Medical Billing Modifiers – All You Need to Know

 Durable medical equipment (DME) billing is a highly complicated process since it involves too many inclusions and a small detailing miss out may lead to rejection/denial of claims.
 In such additions, modifiers play an important role along with HCPCS codes according to the DME supplies.
 Modifiers provide the detailing/description of the DME item and decide the processing of claims raised on DME.
 Along with the HCPCS code, DME medical billing also includes an ICD-10 diagnosis code that determines the medical condition for which the item has been prescribed.

 Not all HCPCS code requires a modifier to be added but most of it comes along with a modifier.
-Basically, a modifier conveys whether the item is new, used or rented on a capped basis, and when it comes to capped rentals, only modifiers show the difference of which month’s DME bill is being billed.
+A modifier conveys whether the item is new, used, or rented on a capped basis, and when it comes to capped rentals, only modifiers show the difference of which month’s DME bill is being billed.
 Specifying these modifiers incorrectly can lead to rejection or denial of claims.
 Let us look at the commonly used modifiers in DME medical billing.

 Common modifiers – RR for rental

 Use modifiers RR, NU, and UE for the following categories: